Contributing Gear Editor

 Durability

-In addition to being waterproof, I want my surf backpack to be well made and withstand the test of time.
-Not only do I want the body of the pack to be durable, but I want the straps, buckles, and zippers to be sturdy as well because there’s nothing worse than a broken buckle requiring you to retire your pack.
+In addition to being waterproof, we want our surf backpack to be well-made and withstand the test of time.
+Not only do we want the body of the pack to be durable, but we want the straps, buckles, and zippers to be sturdy as well because there’s nothing worse than a broken buckle requiring you to retire your pack.

 Ample Storage